chinamike65/hugo-tuolesi/content/book3/book3en.md

 Then, let's look at the merits of the Three Jewels.

+Buddha's merits

-Buddha's merits Buddhas have inconceivable merits of body, speech and mind.
+Buddhas have inconceivable merits of body, speech and mind.

-(1) Buddha's body merits The Buddha's dharma form, simply speaking, is the Buddha's body.
+(1) Buddha's body merits

+The Buddha's dharma form, simply speaking, is the Buddha's body.

 The appearance of the Buddha is very solemn.
 When the Buddha is teaching the sutras, some people look at it without blinking.
-After he has finished teaching the sutras, they still look at it, and even a hundred years of reading is not enough.
+After he has finished teaching the sutras, they still go on staring, and even a hundred years of reading is not enough.
 The Buddha has such physical merit.

-The Buddha has thirty-two appearances and eighty sublime appearances.
+The Buddha has thirty-two principal marks and eighty sublime marks.

 "Xiang" means that the owner is a man, and "good" is a symbol of inner merit.